 These evenings will allow you to meet with the subject teachers and are held once during the year.
+Parent's evening are held either virtually or in school.
 You will be able to book your own appointments via our online booking system.
 You will receive further information in advance of the Parents' Evening.